redcatphp/strategy/README.md

 7 Cascading Rules
 -----------------

-When adding a rule that has already been set, Wire will update the existing rule that is applied to that class
+When adding a rule that has already been set, Ding will update the existing rule that is applied to that class

 ```php